Alex11832/Fixon/index.md

 ---
 layout: default
-title: "FIXON — Handyman in New York"
+title: "Handyman in New York"
 description: "Repairs, installation, and decoration with precision and style."
 ---

 {% include hero.html %}
 {% include tiles.html %}
 {% include textblock.html %}